forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Summary Observations Population Characteristics
 * [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
-In schools if there were many infected this is likely due to super spreading teachers and not children.
+In schools if there were many infected this is mostly due to super spreading teachers and not children infecting each other. [argumentation in work]
-* [Population](#population): Analyzing the spread across people: 20% are responsible for 80% of the infections.
+* [Population](#population-characteristics): Analyzing the spread across people: 20% are responsible for 80% of the infections.
 * [Air Pollution](#dirty-air-exposure): Regions which had high air pollution over the last decades seem to have many more cases and have higher death rates.
 * [Overweight](#overweight): Regions where overweight tend to have more cases and higher fatality rates.